FirelyTeam/firely-docs/vonk/features/multiversion.rst

    DELETE <base>/Patient/123
    Accept=application/fhir+json; fhirVersion=3.0

 This will delete Patient/123, regardless of its FHIR version.
-The Accept header is needed for Vonk to know how to format an OperationOutcome if there is an error.
+The Accept header is needed for Firely Server to know how to format an OperationOutcome if there is an error.

 Conformance resources
 ---------------------